syncfusion-content/maui-docs/MAUI/LinearProgressBar/Animation.md

 documentation: ug
 ---

-# Animation in .NET MAUI Linear Progress Bar (SfLinearProgressBar)
+# Animation in .NET MAUI Linear ProgressBar (SfLinearProgressBar)

 The linear progress bar provides animation support to visualize the progress value changes in an interactive way.